Read preference describes how MongoDB clients route read operations to the members of a replica set.

 - All members of a replica have roughly equivalent write traffic; as a result, secondaries will service reads at roughly the same rate as the primary.

-- Replication is asynchronous and there is some amount of delay between a successful write operation and its replication to secondaries; reading from a secondary can return out-of-date data.
+- Replication is asynchronous and there is some amount of delay between a successful write operation and its replication to secondaries.
+Reading from a secondary can return out-of-date data; reading from different secondaries may result in non-monotonic reads.

 - Distributing read operations to secondaries can compromise availability if any members of the set become unavailable because the remaining members of the set will need to be able to handle all application requests.